Goliath was pelted with ten million stones every June. It must be painful.

 Now: Fragmented goals and aesthetics

 Ciang was the stoic heroine of the early 2000s.
-Her path was narrow, her goals were — at least believed — legible.
+Her path was strait, her goals were, at least believed, legible.
 Students were persuing success in percentages and placement, drilled into the beauty in truth, even at personal cost.
-Modern Ciang-ites, still stoic figures though, embraced the same struggle dressed in softer fabrics and bathed in better lighting.
+There are many stories that could be told here, but the party parted, the midnight passing.

-They no longer declare a love of biology or literature as in My Path.
-They speak of discipline, resilience, or simply ‘because it’s there’.
+They no longer mouth a love of biology or literature as in My Path.
+They speak of self-discipline, resilience, or simply ‘because it’s there’.
 Excellence remains, only decentralized.
-No longer measured in rankings or test scores, but in aesthetics, posture, glow 2.
+No longer measured in rankings or test scores, but in aesthetics, posture, glow.
+Gone was the exclamation, ‘I love learning,’ implaced by posts filtered through ambiguity: ‘Just a normal day 🍃📚✨’ If Ciang was a priestess of excellence, present-day equivalents are curators of experience.

 Remaining ritual and changing course